denisesarona/EncryptionDecryption/README.md

 2. **Open the Project in Dev C++**

    - Launch Dev C++.
-   - Open the `FinalProject.cpp` project file.
+   - Open the project file.

 3. **Build and Run**

-   - Build the project by selecting `Execute -> Compile & Run` in the menu.
+   - Select Execute -> Compile & Run in the menu.

 ## Usage

-1. **Main Menu**

-   Upon running the application, you will be presented with a main menu with the following options:

-   - Encrypt a message using Caesar cipher
-   - Decrypt a message using Caesar cipher
-   - Encrypt a message using XOR encryption
-   - Decrypt a message using XOR encryption
-   - Encrypt a message using RSA encryption
-   - Decrypt a message using RSA encryption
-   - Exit

-2. **Caesar Cipher**

-   - Select the option to encrypt or decrypt using Caesar cipher.
-   - Enter the message and the shift value (key).
-   - The encrypted or decrypted message will be displayed.

-3. **XOR Encryption**

-   - Select the option to encrypt or decrypt using XOR encryption.
+1. Run the application
-   - Enter the message and the key.
+2. Enter plaintext, Caesar shift value, and XOR key.
-   - The encrypted or decrypted message will be displayed.

-4. **RSA Encryption**

-   - Select the option to encrypt or decrypt using RSA encryption.
-   - For encryption, enter the plaintext message.
-The system will generate public and private keys and display the encrypted message.
-   - For decryption, enter the encrypted message and the private key.
-The decrypted message will be displayed.
+3. The application will display the encrypted and decrypted messages using the combined encryption method.

 ## File Structure

 - **FinalProject.cpp**: Main source file containing the implementation of the encryption and decryption methods.